rita-s/song-popularity-prediction/README.md

 variants).

+### Storyline 2
+How to make a good impression and secure your second date?
+Should you even try to do that?
+Maybe being sincere is the best strategy?
+What traits of yours will bring you success / failure?

+### To answer above questions, building an ETL pipeline is useful to make the data ready for the analysis.

+## 💼 Section / Report
+Extract - Original Data Sources:
+* XX (Amount of datasets) unrelated datasets from XX were used: “name" - both datasets were in CSV form
+* XX

 Your final report should cover each of the aspects above (and any other element of your work that you believe should be reported).
 Graphical illustration of your results is expected (perhaps training/testing error curves, confusion matrices, algorithm outputs, etc), as well as results.